builtByYJ/builtByYJ/README.md

 Software Developer
 ---------------------------

-A Software Developer who self-taught coding through online courses and recently grudated from [Dev Academy Bootcamp](https://devacademy.co.nz/).
+A Software Developer who self-taught coding through online courses and recently graduated from [Dev Academy Bootcamp](https://devacademy.co.nz/).
 Actively learning new technologies in free time.
 Highly motivated in learning new technologies and love turning visuals into working prototypes.

 * 🌍  I'm based in Auckland (New Zealand)